S19102002/java-database-capstone/user_stories.md

 # User Story Template
 **Title:**
-As a Admin,, I want to log into my portal with my username and password , so that i can manage the platform securely.
+As a Admin, I want to log into my portal with my username and password , so that i can manage the platform .
 **Acceptance Criteria:**
-- Login form accepts username and password.
+- Login  acceptes  with credentials such as username and password.
-- Authentication is handled using Spring Security.
+- By using Spring Security we  handles authentication.
-- Admin credentials are stored securely in the database.
-- On success, admin is redirected to the dashboard.
+- DBMS is being use to store admin credentials.
+- after redirecting the dashboard then we will  get confimation of success.
-- On failure, an error message is shown.
+-  an error message is being  prompt failure of login by admin.

-**Priority:** [High/Medium/Low]
+**Priority:** [High]
 **Story Points:**
- -[ ] Create login form.
+ -[ ] login form will be create .
-- [ ] Implement Spring Security config for admin role.
+- [ ] Spring Security config for admin role will be implemented.
-- [ ] Connect to database for credential validation.
+- [ ] credential validation will be connect with database.
-- [ ] Add success/failure redirects.
+- [ ]  success/failure redirects will be added.

 - ### User Story
 As an admin, I want to log out of the portal to protect system access.

 ### Acceptance Criteria
-- Logout button is visible on the dashboard.
+-  visibility of logout buttom  on the dashboard.
-- Clicking logout invalidates the session and redirects to login page.
+- on invalidates the session and redirects to login page by clic of logout.
-- Any further access requires re-login.
+- when we will  re-login then further access will be peority.

 ### Tasks
-- [ ] Add logout endpoint using Spring Security.
+- [ ]  By use of  Spring Security we add logout endpoint .
-- [ ] Display logout button on admin dashboard.
+- [ ]  on admin dashboard prompt logout dashboard.
-- [ ] Redirect user after logout.
+- [ ]  after logout we redirected the user.

  ### User Story
 As an admin, I want to add a doctor with relevant details so that they can provide services on the platform.

 ### Acceptance Criteria
-- Form collects doctor name, specialization, email, and phone.
+-  doctor name, specialization, email and phone will be collected by form.
+-  Before submission Data will be validated.
-- Data is validated before submission.
+- DBMS is use to store Doctor.
-- Doctor is stored in the database.
-- Success message shown after adding.

-### Tasks
-- [ ] Design add-doctor form (if using web UI).
-- [ ] Create Doctor model.
-- [ ] Add REST endpoint or controller to handle doctor creation.
-- [ ] Validate inputs using JSR-303.
-- [ ] Store doctor in database via JPA.
+-  after adding success massage will be prompt.

 ### User Story
-As an admin, I want to run a stored procedure in MySQL CLI to track the number of appointments per month for usage statistics.
+As an admin, I want to run a stored procedure in MySQL CLI to track the number of appointments per month .
 ### Acceptance Criteria
-- Stored procedure accepts a year as input.
+-  a year as input accepted by stored procedure.
-- Returns appointment counts grouped by month.
+- Returns appointment counts grouped by month for Returning appointment.
-- Procedure is documented for use in CLI or backend.
+-   CLI uses documented by procedure .

 ### Tasks
 - [ ] Write SQL stored procedure: